 Dark Skies, Bright Kids is an after-school astronomy program based in central Virginia dedicated to spreading the love and knowledge of astronomy to students in elementary schools.
 Using hands-on activities, the volunteers foster students’ natural curiosity and make science accessible and tangible.
 DSBK is in the process of refining and publishing all of their activities on their website and will be coming out with two bilingual astronomy books for children.

 The Canadian Astronomical Data Centre at the Herzberg Institute of Astrophysics is home to many of the world’s most accessed astronomical data sets.
 From the Hubble Legacy Archive to the DAO Spectroscopic Plate Archive, to data from the Digital Sky Survey, CADC is your go to source of stellar (and galactic and planetary) images, spectra, and more – including the data found in projects on this site, including IceInvestigators!
+In 2012, the Canadian Astronomy Data Centre (CADC) delivered over 1.6 million individual files, comprising over 117TB of data and served data to roughly 2000 professional astronomers.

 As a mission belonging to NASA’s Discovery Program, Dawn delves into the unknown, drives new technology innovations, and achieves what’s never been attempted before.
 In Dawn’s case, it spent a year orbiting one member of the main asteroid belt, Vesta, before heading to gather yet more data at a second, Ceres, with an arrival date in early 2015.
 With CosmoQuest, you can help make the first maps of Vesta’s features.